zozoheir/tinyllm/README.md

 tinyllm is integrated with Langfuse for tracing chains, functions and agents.
 ![Screenshot 2023-08-11 at 12 45 07 PM](https://github.com/zozoheir/tinyllm/assets/42655961/4d7c6ae9-e9a3-4795-9496-ad7905bc361e)

-## ⚡ Features
-* Integrate tiny-llm with any LLM library or existing python code or pipelines
-* Compose, debug and track LLM calls and chains at scale
-* High level abstraction of LLM/API chaining/interactions through a standardized I/O interface

 ## ⚡ Background and goals
 Many of the LLM libraries today (langchain, llama-index, deep pavlov...) have made serious software design commitments which I believe were too early to make given the infancy of the industry.